Frequently asked questions.

 So what about the pet stores?

 You may be confused if you walk into the local Pets at Home store and lots of bunnies are happily together, this is because they have been bred together and any bunny that does not like it is often moved to the naughty ‘adoption’ tank.
 It is not easy to know how long these siblings will be happy for, sometimes, weeks, months or years or forever, but it is generally discouraged amongst the rabbit community to bond siblings.
 Also if bunnies are dropped off to a rescue centre usually they will separate siblings and look to bond them with an unrelated bunny of the opposite sex.
-This is not to say we will not bond siblings but it is worth noting as an owner looking to bond.

 Are you often successful?